Johnnykoch02/PortfolioWebsite/static/blog_posts/ai_startups.md

 • Data quality issues amplified with scale
 ```

 Solving these problems is always a challenge, but we were able to overcome them by continuously iterating on our models and infrastructure to drive the overhead costs down and improve the quality of our data.
+My intution here is to always look for components in your system that are driving up your costs and try to find ways to reduce them.
+Never be afraid to `Ctr+A` and `Del`.

 ## Looking Forward